Edwards-R/understanding_docs/index.md

 # Biological Understandings
 This site serves as the repository for the re-design of Linnaean taxonomy.
-The goal of this project is to create a truly global, automatically updating, user-friendly replacement for the Linnaean system - without sacrificing the accumulated knowledge gained so far.
+The goal of the Biological Understandings project is to create a solution to a number of data management problems relating to the Linnaean taxonomic system, whilst maintaining a sympathetic approach to existing use.

 [Start here](./introduction.md)